bain-cs111/bain-cs111.github.io/pages/_assignments/exercises/exercise_7/exercise_7.md

 The `numeric-question` struct should include its own `check-answer` method, as the way we check the answer from the user differs from a regular question in that we need to see if the user’s response is within the allowable error (a range around the correct answer).
 That is, if `(answer - error-range) < response < (answer + error-range)`.
 See below for an image of the user interaction.

+This `check-answer` should return a boolean just like the previous one: if the answer is in the range, it should return `#true` and if the answer is outside the range it should return `#false`.

 In the starter code, we’ve provided an example question (q3) and some suggested tests to be sure that you defined the numeric-question struct and its methods properly.

 ## Part 4: Testing your quiz!